cortinah/hockeystick/README.md

 blog](https://tamino.wordpress.com/2018/11/01/the-5-most-important-data-sets-of-climate-science/).
-I wrote my own [post](http://rethinking.rbind.io/2018/11/16/the-top-five-climate-charts-using-ggplot2/) on obtaining and visualizing this data, which is the basis for this package.
+I wrote my own [post](http://rethinking.rbind.io/2018/11/16/the-top-five-climate-charts-using-ggplot2/) on obtaining and visualizing this data (now out of date), which is the basis for this package.

 ## Installation